TheRealOctosquid/TheRealOctosquid/README.md

-Hello, I’m @TheRealOctosquid
-I’m currently learning Python.
+Hello, I’m Alexander cordisco, my Internet identity is @TheRealOctosquid, I’m currently learning Python, JavaScript and SQL.

 I bought a thermal printer at a garage sale.
 I thought it would be fun and creative to design a program that can print things to it.
 This is a work in progress
 <!---